SammyKrosoft/Clean-Exchange-Log-Files/README.md

 - added -DoNotDelete switch to just assess the amount of files that we'd potentially remove

+- added -NoConfirmation switch to avoir being prompted to continue or cancel

 - added progress bars

 - added script log file